thehaguefreek/thehaguefreek.github.io/_posts/2020-05-03-manjaro-auto-install-apps.md

 subtitle:  "How to create a simple script to automatically install all your favourite applications"
 image: /pics/Ubuntu-1404-VPS.jpg
 date:   2020-05-03
-categories: manjaro script install apps applications
+categories: ubuntu script install apps applications
 ---

 ## Why Linux is just better